 Career and life planning is an exploratory process.
 It is identifying what you’re good at; how your skills, talents, values and interests translate into work; and where to find that work.
 Career planning is life building, encouraging people to become healthy, self-reliant citizens able to cope with constant change in rapidly changing labor markets as well as maintain balance between work and life roles.
 Participating and becoming actively engaged in the campus community as a college student provides you with the tools and resources necessary to navigate the campus.
 Much research has been centered around the importance of student engagement and the impact not only while in college, but in life.

 The Career and Life Planning Center has created the Career Planning Process, a three-step model (outlined below) to explore who you are and to provide you with a structure to become more engaged on campus.
 These steps include Research, Network, and Experience.
 There are resources in the CLP Center and throughout the campus within the model.
-We encourage students to come into the CLP Center for support in this process.
-It is necessary that you take these steps to assist you with making informed decisions about your major and/or career.
-It is with these steps you will gain considerable knowledge about the career path of your choice.
-It may take several months to a couple of years in order to complete these steps, it is up to you.
-But in the end, you will know that the decision you make is truly an informed one.
+We encourage students to first come into the CLP Center for support in this process.
+Moving from one step to the next will assist you with making informed decisions about your major and/or career.
+It is with these steps you will gain considerable knowledge about the career path of your choice and ultimately be more satisfied because life in college matters for life after college.
+And in the end, you will know that the major/career decision you make is truly an informed one.

 Step 1: Research